How I met Godela Orff

 Godela’s health deteriorated visibly.
 Finally, she was sent to a small boarding school for girls in Switzerland, in the Bernese Oberland, to live with two elderly ladies who took loving care of her.
 Nevertheless, she was always homesick.

-In Switzerland her artistic and literary talent was already apparent.
+Her artistic and literary talent was already apparent in Switzerland.
 She wrote several volumes of childhood and adolescent memoirs in a diary she lovingly decorated and illustrated.
-At the age of 13, she “published” a “Christmas play for my dear, dear …” (father) including very precise stage directions, illustrations, a spoken choir and the typical phrasing and repetitions that her father used.
+At the age of 13, she “published” a “Christmas play for my dear, dear …” including very precise stage directions, illustrations, a spoken choir and the typical phrasing and repetitions that her father used.

-Blissful summer holidays with her father in Munich and her grandparents in Unteralting
+There were also blissful summer holidays with her father in Munich and her grandparents.

 Die Gabe des Inspirierens (The gift of inspiration)